Functions

 Variable Scope in Functions

-Scope Type | What It Does | When to Use It |
+| Scope Type | What It Does | When to Use It |

 local variable_name |

-Creates a variable only visible within the function | To prevent the function from affecting variables in the main script |
+Creates a variable only visible within the function by using the local keyword | To prevent the function from affecting variables in the main script |

-Global variables (default) | Variables accessible throughout the entire script | When the variable needs to be accessed by multiple functions |
+| Global variables (default) | Variables accessible throughout the entire script | When the variable needs to be accessed by multiple functions |

-message="I am global" # Global variable
+# Global variable defined outside function

 }